 Interior designing is more than recommending decorations to tie a room together.
 It’s a process that relies on creativity, techniques, and a thorough understanding of the design-build process to make the most out of a home renovation.

 If you’re thinking about renovating your home, Hammerdown Home Renovations can help.
-Our interior designer Rachel will make sure your home designing project turns out perfectly.
+The interior designers we work with will make sure your home designing project turns out perfectly.
 Reach out to us today!